PlayQ/unity-uitest-tool/README.md

 You can select specific tests that you want to run and press the `Run` button.
 The set of selected tests is saved to `UITestTools/PlayModeTestRunner/Resources/SelectedTests.asset` scriptable object.

-We have a possibility to use a filter to search for tests.
+We have a possibility to use a `Filter` to search for tests.
 Just write the name or id of the test in the line.

 You can run a single test by double clicking on test's name.